Free Flatware Appraisal Online: Pattern, Maker, Value

 Use the free screenerStart an appraisalWhat a free appraisal can and cannot do

 A free online flatware appraisal can help sort the basics: sterling or plate, maker, pattern, set count, serving pieces, and condition.
 It is most useful before selling, dividing an estate, or deciding whether a formal appraisal makes sense.
+It is not a signed insurance, estate, donation, or resale appraisal by itself.

 Recent auction records show sterling flatware services and smaller groups selling at very different levels.
 Pattern, maker, weight, and completeness drive the spread.
+A complete service in a desirable pattern is a different market problem from a mixed group of loose teaspoons, stainless-bladed knives, plated serving pieces, and missing place settings.

 Quick triage checklist